aridjayarecipes/cutesrecipes.web.app/content/post/2107-simple-way-to-prepare-award-winning-ofe-akwu.md

 1. Boil adding tin tomatoes and stockfish till is thick.add crayfish,pepper,salt and star cubes.onces it has boiled for fifteen minutes rinse and slice the scent leaves boil small and enjoy ofe akwu with boiled rice.

 Click to see how to prepare the BEST Ofe Akwu with the complete ingredients.
 Ofe Akwu is versatile, affordable and easy to cook.
-I&#39;m yet to try abak atama soup, basically because of the Adrian fruit (Uyayak).
+I'm yet to try abak atama soup, basically because of the Adrian fruit (Uyayak).
 I have a thing for that fruit and I always say to myself It will never go into my.
 Ofe akwu tends to be more appetising than the usual tomato stew.

 So that is going to wrap this up for this special food ofe akwu recipe.
 Thank you very much for your time.
 I am sure that you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!